vbielov/LoremScriptumCompiler/README.md

 > This is just a student project for fun and education.
 > Do not use it in production!

+## Requirements

+- C++17 Compiler
+- CMake, Make
+- LLVM

+If you are on Windows, I recommend using MinGW from https://winlibs.com/

 ## Installation

+Before installation

 To build and use the LoremScriptum compiler, follow these steps: